DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 ### Modeling Script

 The sections of the modeling script are: [Modeling Script](https://jupyter.designsafe-ci.org/user/stokljos/notebooks/MyData/UseCaseScripts/TCL_Script_Creator.ipynb)
-* Section 1: Initializion of the model.
+* Section 1: Initialization of the model.
    * The degrees of freedom and the variables that carry uncertainty are defined.
 * Section 2: Defines nodal locations and elements.
    * Nodes are placed at the locations of the vertical bars along the length of the wall